samhattangady/stockhound/README.md

 1. On the landing page, we can view the top 10 stocks by closing price on a given day.
 2. We can also sort the stocks by largest gain, largest loss or largest volatility.
 3. We can search for stocks and see the basic details of that stock for that day.
-4. The script is designed to run once a day and update to the latest data.
+4. The script is setup to run once a day and update to the latest data.
+5. Stock ticker to view data of all the stocks.

 ### Future Features and Improvements
 1. Change the date of data being viewed.
 It is being stored, but no way to access it on the front end.
 2. Allow users to view longer term performance of a stock after they search for it (with graph).
 3. Add links to view more data for given stock on some other site.
+4. Improve the ticker scrolling.
+It gets a little janky at times.

+---

+#### Assumptions and Decisions
+1. The assignment did not specify how many days data is to be stored/shown.
+So for this version, I am storing multiple days data, but showing just one.
+The app can easily be extended for more, its mostly a UI/UX problem.
+2. The web app was designed for desktop monitors.
+On mobiles, there is a lot of overflow which doesn't look all that great.
+Also, it was developed for Chrome, and uses some ES6 features.
+3. Considering the features developed, the backend sends the full days data to the frontend, which allows for very smooth running of the app once the data is downloaded.
+The overall data is less than 300KB, but since it gives instant search (with autocomplete) and a full ticker, I went ahead with that.

 ---